Orlyonok: History

 In the early 1990s, when the Young Pioneer organization of the Soviet Union was dismantled, the camp attendance in Orlyonok was greatly decreased; however, attendance has increased since 2000, as the camp was nostalgically associated with the Young Pioneer camps of the past.
 It is believed that between the years 1960 and 2010 Orlyonok hosted over 800,000 children.

 On July 12, 2010, Orlyonok celebrated their 50th anniversary.
 It welcomed guests from all over Russia and abroad, all ages and walks of life, whose life was connected with Orlyonok.
 The celebration culminated with a special concert and fireworks at the central stadium.

 In 2011 Orlyonok hosted a delegation from UNESCO reviewing Orlyonok admission to the UNESCO Associated Schools Project Network.
 In 2012 Orlyonok was admitted to the UNESCO ASPNet.

 On February 5, 2014, Orlyonok hosted the final part of the 2014 Winter Olympics torch relay.
 A relay torch was lit with the Olympic flame next to the Memorial Stone, from where it was carried throughout Orlyonok by 15 torchbearers covering a distance of approximately 3 kilometers.

+In April 2025, the Institute for the Study of War (ISW) warned that Russia, then undertaking an invasion of Ukraine, planned to intensify during the summer of that year the deportation of Ukrainian children to its occupied and own territory, including to Orlyonok and also Artek.
+Children from Transnistria, a Russian-occupied territory of Moldova, had also been sent previously to Orlyonok, and also to Artek.
+According to the Moldovan NGO Promo-LEX, the participation of children from Transnistria in both camps is one of Russia's tools for the ideological transformation and militarization of these children, ensuring their loyalty to Russia.